-- (2) A disclosure under subsection (1) to the Reporting Authority shall be in the form and manner, if any, that may be specified by the Reporting Authority. - (3) Subject to subsection (4), a person who does not disclose any information or other matter as required by subsection (1) is guilty of an offence. - (4) A person is not guilty of an offence under subsection (3) if he has a reasonable excuse for not disclosing the information or other matter. - (5) A person guilty of an offence under this section is liable- - (a) on summary conviction, to imprisonment for a term not exceeding 2 years or to a fine not exceeding \$75,000 or to both; - (b) on conviction on indictment, to imprisonment for a term not exceeding 10 years or to a fine not exceeding \$250,000 or to both.
+- (2) A disclosure under subsection (1) to the Reporting Authority shall be in the form and manner, if any, that may be specified by the Reporting Authority. - (3) Subject to subsection (4), a person who does not disclose any information or other matter as required by subsection (1) is guilty of an offence. - (4) A person is not guilty of an offence under subsection (3) if he has a reasonable excuse for not disclosing the information or other matter.

-Prejudicing investigation and tipping off
+- (5) A person guilty of an offence under this section is liable- - (a) on summary conviction, to imprisonment for a term not exceeding 2 years or to a fine not exceeding \$75,000 or to both; - (b) on conviction on indictment, to imprisonment for a term not exceeding 10 years or to a fine not exceeding \$250,000 or to both.

-- 131. (1) Subject to section 132, a person is guilty of an offence if- - (a) he knows or suspects that the Reporting Authority, a police officer, the Civil Recovery Authority or any other authorised person is acting, or is proposing to act, in connection with- - (i) a criminal recovery investigation, - (ii) a civil recovery investigation, or - (iii) a money laundering investigation; and - (b) he- - (i) makes a disclosure that is likely to prejudice that investigation, or proposed investigation, or - (ii) falsifies, conceals, destroys or otherwise disposes of, or causes or permits the falsification, concealment, destruction or disposal of, documents which are relevant to the investigation. - (2) Subject to section 132, a person is guilty of an offence if- - (a) he knows or suspects that an authorised or protected disclosure has been made; and - (b) he makes a disclosure which is likely to prejudice any investigation which might be conducted following that disclosure.
+Prejudicing an investigation

-- (3) A person guilty of an offence under this section shall be liable- - (a) on summary conviction, to imprisonment for a term not exceeding 5 years or a fine not exceeding \$200,000 or to both; - (b) on conviction on indictment, to imprisonment for a term not exceeding 14 years or a fine without limit or to both.
+- 131. (1) Subject to section 133, a person is guilty of an offence if- - (a) he knows or suspects that the Reporting Authority, a police officer, the Civil Recovery Authority or any other authorised person is acting, or is proposing to act, in connection with- - (i) a criminal recovery investigation, - (ii) a civil recovery investigation, or - (iii) a money laundering investigation; and - (b) he- - (i) makes a disclosure that is likely to prejudice that investigation, or proposed investigation, or - (ii) falsifies, conceals, destroys or otherwise disposes of, or causes or permits the falsification, concealment, destruction or disposal of, documents which are relevant to the investigation. - (2) A person guilty of an offence under this section shall be liable- - (a) on summary conviction, to imprisonment for a term not exceeding 5 years or a fine not exceeding \$200,000 or to both; - (b) on conviction on indictment, to imprisonment for a term not exceeding 14 years or a fine without limit or to both.